A collection of resources from our TOC Community to help with the current crisis. Check back often to find new entries.

 Responding Together to COVID-19.
 From our friends at Southern New Hampshire University (SNHU), these learning resources were designed for frontline workers who do not have the option to work from home and need guidance on how to work safely while mitigating the spread of COVID-19.
 The resources are available on mobile devices and are designed to be completed in approximately 15-20 minutes.
 Derilene McCloud from SNHU encourages you to share these with all employees or persons who could benefit from the learning.

 George Washington University is launching a series of virtual meet-ups called Co-VITA19 Social Medicine: Mobilizing Community Wellbeing through Leadership Conversations to help our communities at this difficult time.
-Review the whole schedule, pick the sessions meaningful to you, and participate in this online discussion.
+Check in to find out what’s next on the program.
+(Updated 6 April 2020).

 TOC’s Laniera Jones shares the news that online course giant Coursera is offering free courses: “To help our community during this critical time, we’re launching new, free resources, as well as surfacing interesting course collections, community discussions, and expert interviews.
 We’ll continue to update this list with new resources as we have them—stay tuned!”
 See the full list of courses.